GPII/gpii-open-same-tab-extension/README.md

 #### Caveats

-When using web-ext for testing the extensions a new instance of the browser is created.
+When using web-ext for testing the extensions, a new instance of the browser is created.
 You may not be able to launch URLs into this particular instance from outside of the browser, even if it is the default browser.
 The main instance of the browser may load instead.
-If this is happens, you'll need to test URLs by directly inputting them into the address bar.
+If this happens, you'll need to test URLs by directly inputting them into the address bar.
+You may also wish to manually load the extensions instead.

 ### Linting